katvef/katve-blog/content/posts/used.md

 their children's emotions, as can be seen by all their children being depressed at some point of their lives, three having attempted suicide and four having been hospitalized.

-NOTE: I do not like keeping this up anymore since my feelings now somewhat diverge, but I think having the emotions that I felt at the moment recorded be a good thing because I don't remember my thoughts during that time otherwise.
+16.10.2025 : I do not like keeping this up anymore since my feelings now somewhat diverge, but I think having the emotions that I felt at the moment recorded be a good thing because I don't remember my thoughts during that time otherwise.